-Some businesses prefer paying employees cash as opposed to other payment methods, like direct deposit or check.
-If you choose to pay cash wages you are still responsible for depositing and reporting employment taxes.
+Some businesses prefer paying employees cash instead of other payment methods, like direct deposit or check.
+If you choose to pay cash wages, you are still responsible for depositing and reporting employment taxes.

 Paying employees cash under the table, or off the record, means you fail to pay and report taxes.
 Learn whether cash under the table is legal and what to do when you pay employees in cash.